nc1z/settlements-enrichment-service/README.md

     ```bash
    docker-compose -f compose.dev.yaml up --build -d settlements-enrichment-service postgres
    ```
-3. Once the containers are up and running, refer to `Using the service` section.
+3. Once the containers are up and running, refer to `Using the service` section below.

 ### B. Running the application locally